 Fire Ecology Institute for Educators

-The Fire Ecology Institute for Educators is a weeklong, rigorous training institute for teachers and natural resource education professionals that explores fire and forest ecology.
+The Fire Ecology Institute for Educators is a weeklong, rigorous training workshop for teachers and natural resource education professionals.

 Contact: Shawna Crocker at firstname.lastname@example.org.